Udaan (2014 TV series): 7 years later

-Both Chakor and Suraj return to village for work and form a bond with Saanvi, who's now known as Anjor, unaware of the fact that she's their daughter.
-Imli finally tells them the truth and an apologetic Suraj reconciles with Chakor and Saanvi.
+Both Chakor and Suraj return to village for work and form a bond with Saanvi, who now renamed as Anjor, unaware of the fact that she's their daughter.
+Imli finally tells them the truth and an apologetic Suraj reconciles with Chakor and Anjor.
 Suraj is killed in a bomb-blast, a result of a political fallout.
-Chakor, pays Suraj's look-alike, Raghav Khanna to take Suraj's place, rather than telling the truth to Saanvi and family.
+Chakor, pays Suraj's look-alike, Raghav Khanna to take Suraj's place, rather than telling the truth to Anjor and family.
 Imli turns good and dies while saving Chakor life.
-Chakor gets jailed for 10 years under false charges and Saanvi is adopted by a rich couple.
+Chakor gets jailed for 10 years under false charges and Anjor is adopted by a rich couple.

 10 years later

 Chakor traces her daughter and tries to get close to her.
-The rich couple tries to separate them and kills Raghav, causing Saanvi to leave them.
-Saanvi marries Sameer and they move to Sitapur.
+The rich couple tries to separate them and kills Raghav, causing Anjor to leave them.
+Anjor marries Sameer and they move to Sitapur.
 Sameer is brutally killed by Ranvijay, who had helped Imli earlier.
-Chakor and Saanvi unite to get revenge and Ranvijay is burnt alive.
-Finally, Chakor comes back to Azadganj as Saanvi decides to stay in Sitapur.
+Chakor and Anjor unite to get revenge and Ranvijay is burnt alive.
+Finally, Chakor comes back to Azadganj as Anjor decides to stay in Sitapur.